ishlove77/NYPC2026/README.md

   back-to-back waves) on mid-size maps, where reinforcement can't out-pace the wave cadence.
 It's the honest open problem of this bot.
 ## Result
 Congratulations!
 We have advanced to the final round.
-Rank: (?)
+Rank: 13/1604(Qualification Round)